suz608/SnakeGame/README.md

 - This is a python program I wrote in December 2022.
 - Users can generate cartoons of the classic snake game using this program.
 - You need to have turtle library, and of course, python installed, in order to run this on your computer.
+- You need to use command line to run this program.
 - A video demonstration of the program running: https://youtu.be/u9RO1Gy9WSo